-When we prepared for our trip, we studied Spanish for few months.
+When we prepared for our trip, we studied Spanish for a few months.
 We are far from fluent, but we know enough to get along on the road and to have a decent conversation with locals (thanks, Adriana).
 But we never studied any Portuguese.
-We were planning for a short trip to Brazil on the way to Roraima and since we were told both languages are pretty close, we hoped to manage somehow in Brazil with our basic Spanish.
-It is just like if someone who studied Russian for a while and barely speaking it to try to speak Bulgarian.
+We were planning a short trip to Brazil on the way to Roraima and since we were told both languages are pretty close, we hoped to manage somehow in Brazil with our basic Spanish.
+It is just like if someone who studied Russian for a while and barely spoke it tries to speak Bulgarian.
 If I may quote Julia Roberts – “Big mistake.
 Big.
 Huge”.

-We entered Brazil for first time almost by mistake, when we were trying to cross the border between Bolivia and Paraguay on a non-existing road.
-It was a love from first sight and we decided to spend few days on the Brazilian beaches.
-Initially we were planning to meet the New Year in Iguazu, but it was too crowded and touristy there for our taste.
+We entered Brazil for the first time almost by mistake, when we were trying to cross the border between Bolivia and Paraguay on a non-existing road.
+It was love at first sight and we decided to spend a few days on the Brazilian beaches.
+Initially, we were planning to meet the New Year in Iguazu, but it was too crowded and touristy there for our taste.
 We cut the waterfall visit short and hit the road to Florianopolis.

-There are few reasons I am totally in love with Brazil:
+There are a few reasons I am totally in love with Brazil:

 – It is clean.
 When I say clean, I mean really, really clean.
 In Curitiba, the 2.5 million capital of the state Parana, I couldn’t see even one empty bottle or plastic bag on the streets or the grass.

-– It is not only clean, it is tidy.
-The farms, the fields, even the cows on the fields around the road are looking neat and beautiful.
+– It is not only clean, but it is also tidy.
+The farms, the fields, and even the cows on the fields around the road are looking neat and beautiful.

-– The people in Brazil are the friendliest and most curios people I’ve ever met.
-Even the ones not speaking any English or Spanish are trying to converse with us, giving advices and smiles.
+– The people in Brazil are the friendliest and most curious people I’ve ever met.
+Even the ones not speaking any English or Spanish are trying to converse with us, giving advice and smiles.

 – There are a lot of handsome men around.
 The border officer was the sexiest officer I’ve ever seen.
-I was considering to commit some minor offense and to be detained, unfortunately I couldn’t come with a good escape plan and was not sure Ivan will come to rescue me.
+I was considering committing some minor offence and being detained, unfortunately, I couldn’t come up with a good escape plan and was not sure Ivan will come to rescue me.

-Ivan : Why she missed to mention all the beautiful women crowding the streets and the beaches?
+Ivan: Why she missed mentioning all the beautiful women crowding the streets and the beaches?

-Ruta Romantica – blue hydrangeas along the road and little Germany in the hearth of Brazil
+Ruta Romantica – blue hydrangeas along the road and little Germany in the heart of Brazil

-These small picturesque towns were build and populated by German and Italian immigrants in 19th century.
+These small picturesque towns were built and populated by German and Italian immigrants in 19th century.
 The city streets and the roads between the cities are lined up with huge bushes of blue hydrangeas.
-They whole area looks beautiful and unreal, as taken from some Grimm brothers story tale.
+The whole area looks beautiful and unreal, as taken from some Grimm brothers story tale.